seewoo5/seewoo5.github.io/_posts/2024-06-08-umn-relative-langlands.md

 > Study Langlands functoriality and relate it to periods and special L-values

 as a number theorist, not as a mathematical physicist.
+But the "model" for relative duality comes from *4-dimensional boundary TQFT* where *boundary* part explains period and $L$-functions.
-As far as I know, we don't have nice arithmetic theory yet (we have arithmetic TQFT by Minhyong Kim, but they are not fully developed as much as geometric analogues).
+As far as I know, we don't have nice arithmetic theory yet (we have arithmetic TQFT by Minhyong Kim, but they are not fully developed as much as geometric analogues), although we have a lot of known examples of the "P=L" conjecture for number field cases.

 I wrote summary of each summer school and (subset of) workshop talks, based on my own notes and [other's notes](https://sites.google.com/site/tsaohsienchen/home/summer-schools-and-workshops?authuser=0).
 If there are anything wrong written below, it is due to my lack of understanding.